fnordoglargh/metametalmapper/EXAMPLES.md

     MATCH (b:Band{emid: 146})--(a) RETURN a,b

-You may exchange Darkthrone's `emid` 146 for any other in the database.
+You may exchange Darkthrone's `emid` 146 for any other in the database to get the same result; all connected nodes to the given band.

 ### Short Link